 2. In a small saucepan, stir together 3/4 cup strawberries, water, and 1 tablespoon sugar.
 Bring to a boil, stirring occasionally.
 Boil for 4-5 minutes or until the strawberries cook down and are a jam-like consistency.
 You should have about 2 heaping tablespoons of cooked strawberries.
 Remove from the heat and cool 15 minutes.

-3. In a medium bowl, sift together the flour and cornstarch.
+3. In a large bowl, sift together the flour and cornstarch.
 Stir in the baking powder and salt.

-4. In a large mixing bowl on medium speed, beat together the butter and remaining 1/2 cup sugar until creamy, 1-2 minutes.
+4. In a large mixing bowl on medium-high speed (with paddle attachment if using stand mixer), beat together the butter and remaining 1/2 cup sugar until creamy, about 1 minute.

-5. Beat in the egg whites, one at a time, then add the vanilla.
+5. Scrape down the bowl.
+Beat in the egg whites, one at a time, until mixed in then add the vanilla.
+You do NOT need to whip the egg whites.
+Just add them like a regular egg.

 7. Stir in the cooked strawberry mixture and remaining 1/4 cup strawberries.
-At this point if the batter isn't pink enough, add a few drops of red food coloring if desired.
+Add a few drops of food coloring until your batter is pink as desired (make it brighter than you want because it'll dull a bit after baking).

 8. Transfer the batter to the cake pan.
 Bake 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert cake onto cooling rack.
 Cool completely.